fesilvajacquier/fesilvajacquier/src/now.md

 Important things first, right?

-I am enjoying life with my partner, Sonia.
+I am enjoying life with my wife, Sonia.

 I play football with friends and train.
 To keep everything in balance, I am also constantly looking for new flavours, new places to eat and new things to cook (Just an euphemism to say that I like, a lot,  to eat, a lot).